a1928375/LeetCode/README.md

 22. binaryTreeInorderTraversal: (94) Given a binary tree, return the inorder traversal of its nodes' values.

 23. maximumDepthOfABinaryTree: (104) Given a binary tree, find its maximum depth.
 The maximum depth is the number of nodes along the longest path from the root node down to the farthest leaf node.
-Note: A leaf is a node with no children..
+Note: A leaf is a node with no children.

 24. mergeSort: The concepts of merge sort.